Sofia itinerary: what to see in 2 days

 Start your morning in the Boyana quarter.
 Here, you will find the Boyana Church, a medieval Bulgarian Orthodox church that stands as a testament to the region's spiritual history.
 Because of its cultural significance and art, it was added to the UNESCO World Heritage List in 1979.
 Walking around the church, you can feel the quiet of the outskirts, a sharp contrast to the bustling streets of the capital.
 For more context on these landmarks, you can check out the guide on sofya-tarihi-yerler.

 After visiting the church, transition to the natural side of the city.
 Vitosha is a mountain massif located on the outskirts of Sofia, serving as the closest site for those looking to engage in hiking, alpinism, or skiing.
 The air becomes noticeably cooler and fresher as you ascend.
-Reaching the mountain is possible via ropeways or various bus lines, though I do not know the specific line numbers or current schedules.
+Reaching the mountain is possible via ropeways or various bus lines.
 Whether you are looking for a challenging climb or a simple walk through the woods, the massif provides a necessary breath of fresh air before concluding your trip to bulgaristan.
 The transition from the structured art of the church to the wild slopes of the mountain completes the balance of the city break.

 Practical tips for your Sofia itinerary